Reading a Licor LI-6800 Excel log file

 Unfortunately, base R does not have any functionality for reading Excel files,

-are assumed to be part of the preamble (or header), which are broken into
+are assumed to be part of the preamble; these are converted to columns and

 "Calculating" formula values: By default, Licor Excel files do not